Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

    Radio Gateway and the SCHC gateway (LoRaWAN Application server).
 This entity maps to the LoRaWAN Network Server.

-   o SCHC C/D and F/R are LoRaWAN Application Server; ie the LoRaWAN application server will do the SCHC C/D and F/R.
+   o SCHC C/D and F/R are handled by LoRaWAN Application Server; ie the LoRaWAN application server will do the SCHC C/D and F/R.

    o The LPWAN-AAA Server is the LoRaWAN Join Server.
 Its role is to manage and